davidmlentz/davidmlentz.github.io/monitoringLAMP.md

   echo "Hello world";
 ?>
 ```
-The Datadog agent is now ready to collect and report data about your PHP application.
+The Datadog Agent is now ready to collect and report data about your PHP application.

 ### Generate sample data